Interested in pursuing a Masters in Finance in Ireland?

-An MSc in Corporate Finance at the National University of Ireland, Galway is a 1-year full-time programme run by the CFA Institute.
+An MSc in Corporate Finance at the University of Galway is a 1-year full-time program run by the CFA Institute.
 This equips the students with the analytical and decision-making skills relevant to the finance industry.

 MSC in Corporate Finance has been awarded exemptions from six ACCA subjects:

-Masters in Corporate Finance at NUI, Galway is an 11-moduled programme with two electives, one of them being a 12-week work placement opportunity.
+Masters in Corporate Finance at University of Galway is an 11-moduled program with two electives, one of them being a 12-week work placement opportunity.
 Still, it is at employers’ discretion whether they shortlist and offer a position to applicants.

 2. MEconSc (International Finance)

-This course gives a deepened understanding on f the forces driving the global economy and the operations of international financial markets.
+This course gives a deepened understanding of the forces driving the global economy and the operations of international financial markets.

 Popular Recruiters: Goldman Sachs, J.P.
 Morgan, First Derivatives, European Central Bank, and Central Bank of Ireland